 Come rain or shine, Aira Force in Ullswater is a mighty sight to behold.
 Various walking routes lead to the waterfall, each weaving through beautiful scenery towards spectacular viewing points.

-Parking is available at Aira Force car park where you can take a smooth path following the course of the beck all the way to the top of the falls.
-However, yesterday, despite the rain, we decided to take a longer walk.
-We parked up at Dockray near the Royal Hotel and the walk took us down the farm lane from the village and along the side of Gowbarrow Fell.
-Upstream of Aira Force, there is another dramatic but less-touristy waterfall called High Force, it's well worth making a stop here on route.
+From Aira Force car park, there is a smooth path that follows the course of the beck to the top of the fall, but a longer, lesser-known route begins at Dockray, near the Royal Hotel.
+It leads down a farm lane from the village and then along the side of Gowbarrow Fell.
+Upstream from Aira Force, there is another dramatic but less-touristy waterfall called High Force, which is well worth a stop en route.

-There is a path on either side of the falls, and a dramatic hump back bridge spanning the very top of the falls.
-You can walk down the steps to a further bridge, a magnificent viewing point to see the falls crashing over the rocks and into a clear pool.
-When the rain started to clear, the sun filtered through the trees and created a mini rainbow at the bottom of the falls.
-Magical.
+A path follows either side of the falls, and a dramatic hump-back bridge spans the very top.
+Steps lead to a further bridge, which is a magnificent viewing point to see the falls crashing over the rocks and into a clear pool - magical.

-The path continues downhill all the way to the original car park so we decided to keep going uphill, through the woods and climbed up onto Gowbarrow Fell, a simple little climb.
+Follow the path downhill to the main car park, then continue uphill through woods and onto Gowbarrow Fell: a simple little climb.
 There is a triangulation pillar at the highest point and a lovely view of Blencathra and Ullswater.

-To view all our Cottages in Ullswater click here and watch our video of the moment we saw the rainbow over Aira Force.
+To view all our Cottages in Ullswater click here.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,

 please ensure you check carefully before making any decisions based on the contents within this article.